ducksinarowdata/absolutetrash/README.md

 ## An exploration of flytipping in Birmingham
 ![Histogram](assets/flytipping1.jpeg)

 Using publicly available datasets on fly-tipping I have conducted exploratory data analysis then built a time series analysis based on two datasets for incidents reported in Birmingham, and one dataset for all incidents reported nationally using Python.
-The data shows that fly-tipping has increased nationally, not just in Birmingham, although as a member of the community here I had anticipated that the anecdotal rise in fly-tipping incidents was a result of bin strikes. _ Expand on: Larger UK issue that needs tackling_
+The data shows that fly-tipping has increased nationally, not just in Birmingham, although as a member of the community here I had anticipated that the anecdotal rise in fly-tipping incidents was a result of bin strikes.
+What the data reveals is that this is a UK-wide issue, and that an investigation into the root causes of fly-tipping will help us remedy the increase in reports.

 ## Data Sources